 Lecture Series

-Registration closes at 3pm (PT) the business day prior to each lecture.
+Registration will close at 3pm (PT) the business day prior to each lecture.

 Lectures are $10 each.
 You can purchase lectures individually or choose one of our flexible bundle options: